Sind96/Sind96/README.md

 # Hi there, I'm Sindhu! 👋

-I'm a Full-stack Developer based in London, UK :gb:
+I'm a Full-stack Developer based in London,UK 🇬🇧.